Questions about the application process and payment

 No, it is prorated as follows:No, it is prorated as follows:

-- when you apply between 1 December and 1 March and are approved at the first member online poll of the year, you are invoiced 100% of the annual member contribution or Observer fee;
+• when you apply between 1 December and 1 March and are approved at the first member online poll of the year, you are invoiced 100% of the annual member contribution or Observer fee;

-- when you apply between 1 March and 1 June and are approved at the second member online poll of the year, you are invoiced 75% of the annual member contribution or Observer fee;
+• when you apply between 1 March and 1 June and are approved at the second member online poll of the year, you are invoiced 75% of the annual member contribution or Observer fee;

-- when you apply between 1 June and 1 September and are approved at the third member online poll of the calendar year, you are invoiced 50% of the annual member contribution or Observer fee;
+• when you apply between 1 June and 1 September and are approved at the third member online poll of the calendar year, you are invoiced 50% of the annual member contribution or Observer fee;

-- when you apply between 1 September and 1 December and are approved at the fourth member online poll of the calendar year, you are invoiced 25% of the annual member contribution or Observer fee.
+• when you apply between 1 September and 1 December and are approved at the fourth member online poll of the calendar year, you are invoiced 25% of the annual member contribution or Observer fee.

-Yes, universities and public research bodies belong to class 1 and benefit from a preferential rate.
+Yes, universities and public research bodies belong to class 1 and benefit from a preferential flat rate.
 See table in the contribution page.

-Yes, associations and not-for-profit user associations belong to class 1 and benefit from a preferential rate.
+Yes, associations and not-for-profit user associations belong to class 1 and benefit from a preferential flat rate.
 See the table on the contributions page.

-Cases are usually very different and for that reason you are invited to contact the membership care team at membership@etsi.org
+Cases are usually very different and for that reason you are invited to contact the membership team at membership@etsi.org

-A member organization from a corporate group may decide to apply for an additional membership related to the same group.
-An additional member contributes one financial unit (6k€) considering that the “primary” member of the group already pays the member contribution based on the corporate group’s declared ECRT or GDP.
+A member organization from a corporate or public group may decide to apply for an additional membership related to the same group.
+An additional member contributes an administrative fee (€6 300) considering that the “primary” member of the group already pays the member contribution based on the corporate group’s declared ECRT or GDP.
 There is no limit to the number of additional memberships within a corporate group or for an administration.

-- If the organization is VAT registered in Europe outside France, VAT shall not be added to the invoice.
+• If the organization is registered in France, VAT with the French rate of 20% applies

 Yes.
 It is mandatory that each user of the organization has his own personal account.
 We will provide as many user accounts as required in order to follow all the areas of work you have an interest in.